-KELT and others are trying to pare back the invasives littering the area.
+KELT and others are trying to pare back the invasives spreading across the area.
 KELT and the Androscoggin Valley Soil and Water Conservation District are partnering to hold three free educational workshops focused on invasive plant management.
 These programs will provide residents and property managers across the region with information to support identifying, managing and eradicating the harmful plants.

-This is a light rain or shine event and registration is strongly encouraged at www.kennebecestuary.org, using the form below.
-For more information, contact Ruth at email@example.com or call 207-442-8400.
+Registration is strongly encouraged at www.kennebecestuary.org, using the form below.
+For more information, contact Ruth at firstname.lastname@example.org or call 207-442-8400.